mozilla/shield-studies-addon-utils/docs/engineering.md

 ## Other hints / guidelines

 * Use empty constructors in feature.js.
 No study-specific code should be instantiated in feature.js constructor methods.
-Leave constructurs empty and instead instantiate feature logic feature.configure().
+Leave constructors empty and instead instantiate feature logic feature.configure().
 This way, we can ensure that there are no side-effects of the study add-on unless the study is confirmed to be eligible to run for the client.
 * We put all the privileged code in `src/privileged` to make it easy for QA
-* The 'Firefox privileged' modules cannot use webExtension apis (`browserAction`, `management`, etc.).
+* The 'Firefox privileged' modules cannot use webExtension API:s (`browserAction`, `management`, etc.).
 Use a `background.js` script (using messages and events) to co-ordinate multiple privileged modules.